• Home

 Running back to Saskatoon to eat

-The buzz these days is on the new Saskatoon downtown restaurant Ayden Kitchen and Bar, and I’ll tell you right now that if you eat the Green and White Asparagus with Truffle Mayo, Poached Egg, Shaved Summer Truffles and Reggiano, your life will change for the better.
+The buzz these days is on the Saskatoon downtown restaurant Ayden Kitchen and Bar, and I’ll tell you right now that if you’d tasted their Green and White Asparagus with Truffle Mayo, Poached Egg, Shaved Summer Truffles and Reggiano, your life would have been change for the better.

 Related music trivia